INTERVIEW BY MARKO SYRJÄLÄ

 Every year above ground is an important one for me! [laughs]

-There are lots of rumors of a Savatage tour next year, is that really going to happen?
+There are lots of rumors of a Savatage tour next year.
+Is that going to happen?

-There will be something like that but it won’t be a tour, it’ll probably be just one show.
-Just kind of to put it to rest, I guess.
-I don’t know about that because it’s really something that’s out of my control because it involves so many people.
-It seems to me pretty obvious that since there hasn’t been a Savatage record since 2000, now it’s 2007 so the chances of there being anything new for Savatage don’t look good.
+There will be something like that, but it won’t be a tour; it’ll probably be just one show.
+Just to put it to rest, I guess.
+I don’t know about that because it’s out of my control.
+It seems to be pretty obvious that since there hasn’t been a Savatage record since 2000, now it’s 2007, so the chances of there being anything new for Savatage don’t look good.
 That’s my opinion.
-That could change though if everyone else wants to do it.
-But, if not… I don’t really know how to answer that question anymore.
+That could change, though, if everyone else wants to do it.
+But, if not, I don’t know how to answer that question anymore.
 Nothing is going on, is all I can say.
-No one has come up to me and said let’s do something.
-They’ve talked about it but nothing has gone through?
+No one has come up to me and said, let’s do something.
+They’ve talked about it, but nothing has gone through?

-Recently you said that Savatage is completely done, is it really like that?
+Recently you said that Savatage is permanently done.
+Is it like that?

-Well, if there hasn’t been a record in seven years; you can’t be much more done than that. [laughs] People ask me this all the time, but if there hasn’t been an album in almost eight years, chances are that we’re pretty much done.
+Well, if there hasn’t been a record in seven years, you can’t be much more done than that. [laughs] People ask me this all the time, but if there hasn’t been an album in almost eight years, the chances are that we’re pretty much done.

 What’s the main reason for disbanding Savatage?

 Trans-Siberian Orchestra.
-If you like Savatage, just buy those records because that’s like Savatage with different singers.
+If you like Savatage, buy those records because that’s like Savatage with different singers.
 That’s really what it is.
 Every guy that was in Savatage plays in Trans-Siberian Orchestra.
-We sell out Madison Square Garden and places like that so what logic would there be for anybody to take that thing and destroy just to play for a couple thousand people in Europe?
-It’s not going to ever happen.
-That thing has grossed millions of dollars and no one’s going to destroy it to play some Savatage shows.
+We sell out Madison Square Garden and places like that, so what logic would there be for anybody to take that thing and destroy it to play for a couple of thousand people in Europe?
+It’s not going ever to happen.
+That thing has grossed millions of dollars, and no one’s going to destroy it to play some Savatage shows.
 It doesn’t make any sense.
-I know if I was in charge of the whole thing, I would be an idiot to break that up.
-So why can’t people just realize that?
-It was great, we had 25 years of a great band and now they’ve finally made it, but it’s all the same guys!
-It’s Jon Oliva, Paul O’Neill, Bob Kinkel, Johnny Middleton, Chris Caffery, Al Pitrelli, Jeff Plate, Alex Skolnick; everyone that’s been in Savatage for the last 10 years is in that band.
+I know if I were in charge of the whole thing, I would be an idiot to break that up.
+So why can’t people realize that?
+It was great, we had 25 years of a great band, and now they’ve finally made it, but it’s all the same, guys!
+Jon Oliva, Paul O’Neill, Bob Kinkel, Johnny Middleton, Chris Caffery, Al Pitrelli, Jeff Plate, Alex Skolnick; everyone who played in Savatage for the last ten years is in that band.
 Even I’m in the fucking band!
-Even I quit my own band to be in the band that makes the money.
-Let’s just be logical.
+Even I quit my band to be in the band that makes money.
+Let’s be logical.

-About your new album..
-Some songs on your new album “Maniacal Renderings” are pretty old stuff written by your late brother Criss Oliva.
+Some songs on your new album “Maniacal Renderings” are pretty old, written by your late brother Criss Oliva.
 Would you tell us something more about those songs?

-Well, some parts of Criss’s music are goddamn…some of the tapes are dated back to 1982.
+Some parts of Criss’s music are goddamn; some of the tapes are dated back to 1982.
 There were tapes of writing sections from Power of the Night, Hall of the Mountain King, Gutter Ballet, Edge of Thorns.
 There’s just tons of stuff.
-There’s a riff from a song called “Time to Die” and the middle doomy riff was one of the first riffs he ever wrote, it was from like 1981.
+There’s a riff from a song called “Time to Die,” and the middle doomy riff was one of the first riffs he ever wrote.
+It was from like 1981.
 That was really old.
-So we just took a few of his little riffs, and these things just pop up all over the album.
-In Maniacal Renderings there’s a riff of his that comes in after the solo thing, that’s his riff.
-“Evil Beside You” he has a riff in there too.
-So, you know, he has little parts that come in all throughout the album.
+So we just took a few of his little riffs, and these things pop up all over the album.
+In Maniacal Renderings, there’s a riff of his that comes in after the solo thing.
+That’s his riff.
+“Evil Beside You” has a riff in there too.
+So, you know, he has minor parts that come in throughout the album.
 I think in four or five songs which is great.

-Well, any album I do is going to sound like Savatage; there’s nothing I can do about that.
+Any album I do will sound like Savatage; there’s nothing I can do about that.
 I’m cursed with that.
-But, this album definitely has songs that would never be on a Savatage album.
+But this album has songs that would never be on a Savatage album.
 The way Savatage was run over the years, a song like “End Times” would never make it onto the record the way you hear it in this record.
-It would’ve been diced up, chopped up, switched around, gone over a hundred thousand fuckin times and it would have never sounded as good as it does here.
-There are a couple songs that could have been on a Savatage album.
-But, they wouldn’t have sounded like they did on this album.
+It would’ve been diced up, chopped up, switched around, gone over a hundred thousand fuckin times, and it would have never sounded as good as it does here.
+There are a couple of songs that could have been on a Savatage album.
+But they wouldn’t have sounded like they did on this album.
 They would have been manipulated and destroyed.

-When you started this Jon Oliva’s Pain band you stated that you are going to do a kind of concept album which will include three albums… but at least in my opinion these two albums don’t have too much in common..
-What ever happened for that original plan?
+When you started this Jon Oliva’s Pain band, you stated that you would do a kind of concept album that would include three albums, but at least in my opinion, these two albums don’t have too much in common.
+Whatever happened to that original plan?

-Yeah we were thinking about that, but that got elbowed because….you know the first record was put together really quickly.
-I knew these guys but I never truly worked with them before.
-That first album was kind of just a get to know each other album.
-It had some great songs on it but you can’t compare it to this album.
-We spent a year on this album and you can hear it in the songs and the production.
-We just had more time, and we knew each other and everybody contributed.
-This was the first real group record.
-The first record was just I wrote and I gave them a CD and told them to learn these songs and they came in, played it and that’s it.
-On this album we had pre-productions, rehearsals, we changed stuff around, recorded stuff at home and we worked on these songs for a long time.
+Yeah, we were thinking about that, but that got elbowed because….You know, the first record was put together really quickly.
+I knew these guys, but I had never truly worked with them before.
+That first album was kind of just a get-to-know another album.
+It had some great songs on it, but you can’t compare it to this album.
+We spent a year on this album, and you can hear it in the songs and the production.
+We just had more time, and we knew each other, and everybody contributed.
+This was the first actual group record.
+The first record was just I wrote, and I gave them a CD and told them to learn these songs, and they came in, played it, and that’s it.
+On this album, we had pre-productions, rehearsals.
+We changed stuff around, recorded stuff at home, and worked on these songs for a long time.

-So are you saying that this new album is part one of a saga which will then continue on next two albums?
+Are you saying that this new album is part one of a saga that will continue from now on?

 No, that was my original idea; doing three albums.
-Then we started getting into it and I realized I’ll probably want to do four or five so fuck it.
-You know what I’m saying?
+Then we started getting into it, and I realized I’d probably want to do four or five, so fuck it.
+Do you know what I’m saying?
 So we elbowed that idea.
-The first album and the second album have nothing to do with each other so we kind of fucked that up.
+The first and second albums have nothing to do with each other, so we kind of fucked that up.